2000

 –Justice League International #19-21

-Picking up shortly after our previous JLI item, J’onn, Big Barda, and G’nort continue their deep space mission to rescue Mr. Miracle from the interstellar villain Manga Khan.
-Meanwhile, on Earth, Black Canary has just quit the JLI, Guy Gardner has returned to his asshole persona, and Max Lord has recruited notable asshole Lobo!
-Batman immediately butts heads with Lobo, who, unknown to our heroes, is actually a spy working for Khan.
+Picking up shortly after our previous item, J’onn, Big Barda, and G’nort (now officially a member of the JLI) continue their deep space mission to rescue Mr. Miracle from Manga Khan.
+Meanwhile, on Earth, Batman effectively and officially rejoins the JLI.
+Soon after, noted asshold Lobo gets accidentally teleported to the JLI Embassy in NYC where he bonks Guy Gardner on the noggin, reverting him back to his old asshole persona.
+Max Lord takes the opportunity to recruit Lobo onto the team!
+Batman immediately butts heads with the newcomer, who, unknown to our heroes, is actually a spy working for Manga Khan.
+Concurrently, Black Canary quits the JLI, tendering her resignation over the phone with Oberon.
 With the JLI in a particularly assholish/weakened state, it’s time for a membership drive!
 Batman takes charge, meeting first with Superman, who unfortunately rejects his invitation.
 However, Batman regroups and successfully recruits the new Hawkman and Hawkwoman.
-(This supposed husband-and-wife-duo are impostors.
+(As mentioned before, unknown to all, this husband-and-wife duo are not what they seem.
 The new Hawkman claims to be Carter Hall Jr while the new Hawkwoman claims to be his wife Sharon Hall.
-They are actually Thanagarian spies.
+However, they are actually Thanagarian spies Fel Andar and Sharon Parker.
 Don’t forget, Carter and Shiera are still trapped in a Ragnarok simulation, but they will return next year.)
-Concurrently, Green Flame and Ice Maiden change their names to Fire and Ice, respectively (although it takes a while for the new names to actually stick).
-J’onn and company chase Khan to Apokolips where Barda teleports the rest of the team to their location.
-Batman and the stunned rest of the team are instantly thrown into an all-out-war with dozens of Parademons.
-Just when things are looking at their worst, terrified little JLI manager Oberon accidentally stumbles into Darkseid’s living room.
-Surprisingly, Darkseid treats him to a nice conversation and hearty lunch and then simply commands everyone to leave, claiming they are a mere annoyance to him!
+Concurrently, Green Flame and Ice Maiden change their names to Fire and Ice, respectively.
+(It’ll take a little bit for their new names to stick—we’ll see them still sometimes called by their old names for months to come.)
+Across the multiverse, J’onn and company chase Manga Khan to Apokolips where Khan attempts to trade Mr. Miracle to Dr. Virman Vundabar and Granny Goodness in exchange for Boom Tube technology.
+Big Barda is able to teleport the rest of the JLI (sans Captain Atom) to Apokolips.
+Batman and the stunned rest of the team are instantly thrown into an all-out-war with Lobo, Manga Khan, and dozens of Parademons marshalled by Vundabar, Granny, and Kanto.
+Just when things are looking their worst, terrified little JLI manager Oberon accidentally stumbles into Darkseid’s living room.
+Surprisingly, Darkseid sets down his copy of Mein Kampf and treats Oberon to a nice conversation and hearty lunch, after which he simply commands everyone to leave, claiming they are a mere annoyance to him!
 Great stuff.
 Highly recommended.

 –Cosmic Odyssey #1-4